MjMoshiri/AI-Job-Search-Assistant/README.md

 npm start
 ```

-## Contributing

-Contributions are welcome!
-Please see the [HOW_TO_CONTRIBUTE.md](HOW_TO_CONTRIBUTE.md) for a list of priorities and guidelines for contributing to this project.

 ## License

 This project is licensed under a permissive license that allows usage and modification as long as credit is given to the original creator.